PreciselyData/cloudnative-geotax/kubernetes/README.md

      ```
      kubectl apply -f ./gtx/nfs-data/gtx-runtime.yaml
      ```

+**Note:**  For better performance in production usage, minimum number of replicas can be set to 2 or more as per the GeoTAX application requirements.

 ## Access the Geotax application
 Once the above steps have completed, the Geotax application is up and running.
 You can access the Geotax services endpoints using a web browser.
 You can also use a Web Service invocation tool to access the REST service endpoints available in the application.